 away from it, leading down to a yellow sandy beach, beyond which lies only the wide blue sea.

-where the waves recognize my small footprints;
+where the waves of my youth recognize my footprints;

 where the breeze remembers my innocent smile;